fru-io/handbook/docs/project-management/scrum.md

 We eliminate the daily standup form on Geekbot.
 Daily standups are handled verbally in their respective Zoom standups.
 Breakout decisions are recorded on their related issues.

+If people are going to miss the daily standup on Zoom, they are encourage to manually file a standup via Geekbot: direct message the Geekbot app with the command `report`.

 **Thursday -> Friday**
 - Every Thursday (due Friday by start of Weekly Review), there is a Geekbot OKR-focused report that is filled out by the team.
 It includes the questions:
   - What OKR-related tasks did I complete this week?